neolight9000/Unturned-2.2.5-NetworkAPI/README.md

 You can download it in our github page.

 # NetworkChat
-We also added a built-in Network chat, through which, using TCP / IP Sockets, you can chat with players over TCP / IP.
+We also added a built-in Network chat, through which, using TCP/IP Sockets, you can chat with players over TCP/IP.
 The plugin listens on the port of your choice and processes each connected client asynchronously.
 You can set up cooldown for chat to the regular player.